-To compile Nektar++ on OS X, Apple's Xcode Developer Tools must be installed.
-They can be installed either from the App Store (only on Mac OS 10.7 and above) or downloaded directly from http://connect.apple.com/(you are required to have an Apple Developer Connection account).
-Xcode includes Apple implementations of BLAS and LAPACK (called the Accelerate Framework).
+To compile Nektar++ on OSX, Apple's Xcode Developer Tools must be installed.
+They can be installed either from the App Store (only on Mac OS 10.7 and above) or downloaded directly from http://connect.apple.com/ (you are required to have an Apple Developer Connection account).